 How Do I Know if My Marketing Budget is Adequate for My Goals?

-For many, implementing inbound represents major changes in mindset, but it also requires building out significant content assets and obtaining access to new tech tools.
-So it makes sense that people would want to make sure the business path they’re considering doesn’t involve spending on an irresponsible scale.
+Kicking off a new marketing campaign requires everything from changes in mindset to building out significant content assets and getting access to new tech tools.
+So it makes sense that people would want to make sure the growth path they’re considering doesn’t involve spending on an irresponsible scale.

 Marketing Budget Planning